ChatSecure/ChatSecure-Push-Server/docs/v3/README.md

 3. Register `push_token` with `push_name`.

+### Register Alice's Device with Push Server

+Alice registers her device's `push_token` with the server.

 ### Level 1

 Both Alice and Bob are using clients that understand the ChatSecure Push Protocol.